cameronhirbodi/ch-design/_posts/portfolio/2013-02-14-electro-dragon.md

 - /images/portfolio/electro/electro_02.jpg
 ---

-This illustration was an opportunity for me to have fun and tap into my creative side.
-Since childhood, illustration has always been a passion of mine and is still something I intend to regularly do when the opportunity arrives.
+This illustration was an exercise in creating a fantasy digital illustration using a stylus with Photoshop layering.
+Since childhood, illustration has been a passion of mine and is still something I intend to regularly do when the opportunity arrives.

 ![Electro - Progression]({{ "/images/portfolio/electro/electro_02.jpg" }})